yoid2000/blob-paper-tests/README.md

 # blob-paper-tests

 Contains all of the software for the blob paper

-kaggle contains the code for downloading kaggle files.
+Directory `kaggle` contains the code for downloading Kaggle files.
 See corresponding README.md.